MyL4b/Speed_Up_Windows_11_A_Complete_Guide/Step_02/README.md

-# Windows Settings Optimization Guide
+<h1 align="center">Windows Settings Optimization Guide</h1>

 ### Disable Drive Compression and Indexing

-Press `Win + E` to open File Explorer.
+Press `Win + E` to open File Explorer
 - Right-click on your main drive (usually C:), then click Properties.
 - At the bottom, uncheck:
     - “Compress this drive to save disk space”
     - “Allow files on this drive to have contents indexed in addition to file properties”
-    - Click Apply, then OK.
+    - Click Apply, then OK

-While your PC applies those changes (it might take a few minutes), you can move on to the next step.
+While your PC applies those changes (it might take a few minutes), you can move on to the next step

 ---
-### Disable unnecessary Windows features to enhance performance, improve privacy, and reduce distractions.
+### Disable unnecessary Windows features to enhance performance, improve privacy, and reduce distractions
 Press `Win + I` on your keyboard to open the Settings menu and apply the following settings:
 - System ⟶ Storage ⟶ Turn off the switch for Storage Sense.
 - System ⟶ Clipboard ⟶ Find Clipboard history and switch it Off.